-This photo was taken in Maine, so after a quick chat with the chef, we were able to get fresh lobster from a fishing boat just down the dock.
-It was a highlight for the guests being able to see the fishing boat that had caught their dinner!
+This specific night took place in Maine.
+We were really fortunate that the Chef was able to get fresh lobster from a fishing boat just down the dock.
+It was a highlight for the guests to see the fishing boat that had caught their dinner!

 2) Keep them keen

-Whenever I do a themed evening, I like to subtly let the guests know ahead of time.
+Whenever I do a themed evening, I like to let the guests know ahead of time subtly.
 After lunch service, I often put an invitation to that evening’s dinner on their beds.
-We let them know when cocktail hour will be served and leave a prop with the invite.
-For this dinner, we put sailor hats on all of the beds along with an antique map of the area.
+We let them know when the cocktail hour would be served and left a prop with the invite.
+For dinner, we placed sailor hats on in the Guest Cabines, along with an antique map of the area.

 3) Get involved

 I will often get the whole crew onboard involved with the theme.
 The captain and first mate gave us some old charts & burned some holes in them to give it a vintage look.
 The bosun & deckhand used some extra white lines to tie different knots for each place setting.
 The deck crew also used our onboard flags to spell out a special message along the railing.

 4) Set the mood

 We started the evening with a delicious menu of cocktails & a unique playlist!

 The Salty Dog

 Low Tide Martini

 With some red and white striped paper straws & anchor cocktail napkins, this kicked the night into full swing.
-We offered a ‘pirates tasting’ which was 5 different rums – the men onboard loved trying them out!
-I love to play around with music so I hooked up the boat iPad and played a Spotify playlist called ‘pirates party’.
-The captain dressed up in his full epaulets to escort the ladies to the table – it makes a world of difference when the captain is enjoying the theme!
+First, we offered a ‘pirates tasting’, five different rums – the men, onboard loved trying them out!
+I love to play around with music, so I hooked up the boat iPad and played a Spotify playlist called ‘pirates party.
+The captain dressed up in his full epaulettes to escort the ladies to the table – it makes a world of difference when the captain is enjoying the theme!

 5) Continue the entertainment